mllam/weather-model-graphs/README.md

 ## Code layout

-The code layout of `weather-model-graphs` is organise into submodules by the functionality they provide.
+The code layout of `weather-model-graphs` is organised into submodules by the functionality they provide.
 The main submodules are:

 ```
 weather_model_graphs